Chart Color Schemes

 Infrastructure

-West Lakes Shore has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+West Lakes Shore has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely to affect the area.
-Key projects include West Lakes Shore Masterplan Residential Release, Novo West Lakes Stage 2, West Lakes Public Transport Hub, and West Lakes Sports Complex Upgrade.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified nine projects that are expected to impact the area.
+Notable projects include West Lakes Shore Masterplan Residential Release, Novo West Lakes Stage 2, West Lakes Public Transport Hub, and West Lakes Sports Complex Upgrade.
+The following list details those projects likely to be most relevant:.

 Professional plan users can use the search below to filter and access additional projects.